Villadelfia/dmgtris/README.md

 This game was created using Game Boy assembly using the RGBDS toolchain and GNU make.

+## Issues
+- In very rare cases the frame time in TGM3 and TGW3 modes can be exceeded due to the way the RNG for those modes works.
+When this happens, the screen will appear slightly glitched for 1 frame but no frame drops will occur.
+This issues is fundamentally impossible to completely avoid though more optimization may cause it to occur less frequently.
+- In frames where both rotation and translation happens at the same time, the ghost piece may be drawn one space too high or too low.
+Fixing this would require calculating the distance-to-stack twice and that wouldn't be possible on the original game boy.
+This issue is only a visual glitch and only for one frame sometimes.
+It will not be fixed.

+## Future Goals
+- Improve main menu.
+- Add 20G mode.
+- Multiplayer.
+- Multiplayer with items.
+- Colorization.
+- Three previews for TGM3 modes.
+- ...

 ## License
 Copyright (C) 2023 - Randy Thiemann <randy.thiemann@gmail.com>